Klart333/RunnerlessEnd/README.md

 Let me start off with apoligizing for missing the first part submission, there was a 9-day long game jam I was giving my complete attention to, as it was fun and encouraged by the school.
 After that I have made the game, and missed the part of documenting bugs as I go along. ops.

-I guess I can just try to talk a bit about development here and hope for the best :)
-Working in unreal as a beginner has been quite painful as everything is incredibly rigid, among other reasons.
+I guess I can just try to talk a bit about development here and hope for the best :) \n Working in unreal as a beginner has been quite painful as everything is incredibly rigid, among other reasons.
 The most recent example of this is that I was spawning obstacles with the ObstacleSpawner I made, makes sense.
 Aight but I want the obstacles to give a callback when they cross 0 as that's when the player dodges them etc. Could do it with an event but it seems a bit exaggerated to use a event for just that and also making an event takes like 8 words and I have to google it.
 So I just keep a reference to the ObstacleSpawner and call the function, right?
 Nope!
 That's a circular dependancy.
 Did I think of this?
 No. Did rider tell me anywhere, also no. Instead the TArray I made didn't have the Add function.
 Why of course, the common NoAddFunctionCausedByCircularDependancy exception, so that was very frustrating to debug.